 It’s also one of the minority of horror games that let you be the terror.
 Whether you’re one of the four survivors desperately trying to escape or one of the Dead by Daylight killers running around trying to take them out, it’s compelling stuff.

 Plus, anyone worth their salt in the horror world is wedged into the game, with the only notable omission being Jason from Friday the 13th, who vanished off to play his own game.
 Freddie, Ghostface, Mike Myers, Ash Williams, Leon Kennedy, Pyramid Head, Jigsaw… they’re all in here, and they all feel brilliant.

-This is a must for horror fans.
+This is a must for horror fans looking for a twist.

-7. The Evil Within 2
+11. The Evil Within 2

 As a result, we have a game that blends its horror with a good dollop of Christopher Nolan’s Inception.
 The Evil Within 2 feels like the Resident Evil games of old, with a good mix of scares, blasting, and twisted architecture.

 As the game rolls on and the fictional town of Union – a US town located inside someone’s mind – starts to unravel along with the mind holding it, things get really wild, and it quickly becomes one of the more bizarre gaming experiences you can have on your Xbox.